doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 ### Aliases and blocks

-Some types have a special meaning.
-For example, module names are atoms, but they are represented in the AST by a call with the `:__aliases__` type:
+Some calls have a special meaning.
+For example, module names are atoms: `Enum` is actually `:"Elixir.Enum"` under the hood, but they are represented in the AST as an `:__aliases__` call:
 ```elixir
 quote do
   Foo